Page updated

 WINN

-and more.
-So we launched LKYRadio.com.
-Since the "L" in "LKYRadio.com" could as easily stand for "Lexington" as well as "Louisville," we decided to also include stations from Kentucky's second largest city (which happens to be our hometown) like WLAP and WVLK.
+Since the "L" in LKYRadio.com could as easily stand for Lexington as well as Louisville, we decided to also include stations from Kentucky's second largest city (which happens to be our hometown) like WLAP and WVLK.
 On this site you will find airchecks, jingles, photos, and surveys from and information about Louisville and Lexington radio in the pre-CD, pre-consolidation days; the days when "cluster" didn't mean a third of the radio stations in town.
-1990 is the rough cut-off date for exhibits here, but if something cool pops up from later years, we'll consider posting it.
+We're most interested in items before 1990, but if something cool pops up from later years, we'll probably post it.
 All of our audio files are in MP3 format.
-We suggest they be downloaded to your hard drive for later listening instead of trying to stream them, especially if you have a slow Internet connection.
+For optimal listening enjoyment, we suggest they be downloaded to your hard drive for later listening on your computer or iPod-type device instead of trying to stream them, especially if you have a slow Internet connection.
 Do you have any material or information you'd like to make available to this project?
 Please contact us.
 We'd be very happy to accept additional airchecks, photos, surveys and other pieces of historic data to share with our visitors.
-Reel-to-reel and cassette tapes will be dubbed to CD at no charge. |
+Reel-to-reel and cassette tapes will be archived to CD at no charge. |

 ABOUT JOHN QUINCY |

+Even though he was born 15 years earlier, Lexington, Kentucky native John Quincy didn't really discover Top 40 radio until he smuggled in a transistor radio to a church camp outside of Louisville in the summer of 1970.
+After a few hours of listening to the legendary WAKY in his dorm room, he caught the radio fever.
+Upon his return to Lexington and a visit to local stations to find out how radio stations really performed that on-air magic, he was hooked.
 Shortly thereafter a high school teacher told him about a Junior Achievement program being sponsored by WVLK-AM.
 Every Wednesday night WVLK would turn over a half hour of their programming to high school kids, who would sell, operate, and program it.
 Quincy made sure he was one of the ones chosen to be one of the teen DJs.
 Between his junior and senior year of high school, Quincy scored a summer job working seven days a week at WBGR AM & FM in Paris, Kentucky.
 Most of the time was spent running the board for Cincinnati Reds baseball games, but for part of each shift he got to play DJ.
 While it was country music (which was especially bad in the early '70s), it was radio.
 From that point, Quincy never looked back.

 There were stints in other Lexington area radio stations (WEKY,